 All directors have unrestricted access to the senior executives and other employees of DuluxGroup through the Chairman, CEO or the Company Secretary.
 Directors may seek briefings from senior executives outside the regular presentations made by senior executives at Board meetings.

-Subject to prior consultation with the Chairman, each director may seek independent professional advice at the company's expense to assist the director in the proper exercise of powers and discharge of duties as a director or as a member of a Board Committee.
+Each director may seek independent professional advice at the company's expense to assist the director in the proper exercise of powers and discharge of duties as a director or as a member of a Board Committee.